-My Review: MX420 model is an expansion on already popular Mitchell’s MX400 series.
+My Review: MX420 model is an expansion of the already popular Mitchell’s MX400 series.
 It is an acoustic-electric guitar that allows great comfort and superior playability, as well as decent looks, while also not being too expensive.
 Due to the grand auditorium body size, and high-quality materials, this model is capable of delivering excellent tones, with wider sound projection, making it perfect for large live performances.
 And with Mitchell’s original preamp, you will be able to customize the tone settings the way you want it.

-Build Materials: The body of this model is mostly made of the top-grade quilted burl ash.
+Build Materials: The body of this model is mostly made of top-grade quilted burl ash.
 That includes the top, sides, and back of the guitar.

 Apart from that, the dovetail neck is made of mahogany, while the fingerboard is ovangkol, which all put together looks very beautiful.

 Finish: This Mitchell guitar comes with a gloss finish for both body and neck, along with the pretty black-white-black coloring of the neck binding, and the natural dark tone of ash wood.
 It’s simply a pleasure to look at it.

 Who Will Use This the Most: Just like most other guitars from Mitchell, this model also includes a professional setup, if you live in the United States, so you wouldn’t have to spend the money on it separately.
 That said, this grand auditorium acoustic guitar is perfect for performers who often have live shows and concerts in front of a large number of people, thanks to the general build of the guitar, and the influence of the top-notch wood from which it is built.